 After feeding to the bottom of the hole, the machine with pause for the specified dwell time, then the spindle will stop in the orient position before making the shift move defined by I and J. In machines with a spindle orient function called by M19 this will all be automatic.
 However, many machines are not capable of orienting the spindle so the orientation must be done manually.
-Make an M code macro program M19.mcs to command a spindle stop and an M0 mandatory program stop.
+Because of the vast variety of machines that handle spindle orientation differently, the spindleorient.mcs script controls how the spindle is oriented, automatically or manually.
+If the machine is not capable of automatic spindle orientation, the spindle orient script should command a spindle stop and a mandatory program stop.
 This will allow the operator to manually orient the spindle before the shift move is made.
-Here is an example of the M19 macro for the manual orient:
+Here is an example of the spindleorient.mcs macro for the manual orient: